farhanhossainshiam/lockpick/README.md

 ## LockPick

 I'm not developing this minigame script [Blue](https://github.com/kamelzarandah) is the main owner.
-Just upload my GitHub with her permission
+Just upload my GitHub with his permission